wpengine/hwptoolkit/docs/explanation/what-url-should-use-to-fetch-data.md

 ```bash
 curl 'http://myexample.local/graphql?query={generalSettings{url}}'
 ```
 **Note**: GET requests have inherent URL length limitations (typically 2,000-8,000 characters depending on the browser and server).
-Complex GraphQL queries can easily exceed these limits, making this method impractical for anything beyond basic queries.
+Complex GraphQL queries can easily exceed these limits, making this method impractical for anything beyond basic queries1.

+Each property is provided as an HTTP query parameter, with values separated by an ampersand (&)1.

+GraphQL requests with variables don't work in GET requests because they need to be parsed as JSON1.

+Only query operations can be executed; mutation operations don't work with GET requests1.

 * **POST Request**: This is the standard method for querying WPGraphQL.
 You send a POST request to the `/graphql` endpoint with your GraphQL query in the request body.
 It supports complex queries and is more secure.